cosmic-api/cosmic.py/docs/source/tutorial.rst

     {"error": "Internal Server Error"}

 This caused a ``KeyError`` which was caught by apio and presented as a generic 500 response.
-If you'd like to see a custom error message, you can raise an ``apio.APIError`` in your action function.
+If you'd like to see a custom error message, you can raise an ``apio.exceptions.APIError`` in your action function.

 .. code:: python